aesthetic-suite/framework/docs/system/config.md

 ### Color palettes

-Palettes are the defining feature of Aesthetic, as they enable true interoperability and backwards compatibility with other design systems.
-In Aesthetic, colors (above) are not directly accessible to consumers,as colors are not deterministic between systems, but palettes are!
+Palettes are the defining feature of Aesthetic, as they enable true interoperability and backwards compatibility with other Aestheic powered design systems.
+In Aesthetic, colors (above) are not directly accessible to consumers, as colors are not deterministic between systems, but palettes are!

 A palette is a collection of color references for both foreground (text) and background (layout) colors, grouped by states and interactions.
 The available palettes are: